One & Two

-One & Two is a 2015 American independent fantasy thriller film written and directed by Andrew Droz Palermo.
+One & Two is a 2015 American independent Southern Gothic coming-of-age fantasy thriller film written and directed by Andrew Droz Palermo.
 The film stars Kiernan Shipka, Timothée Chalamet, Elizabeth Reaser, and Grant Bowler.
 The film had its world premiere on February 9, 2015, at the Berlin International Film Festival.
 The film was released on August 14, 2015, in a limited release and through video on demand by IFC Midnight.